DanielleBottiger/astar-algorithms/README.md

 # A* Pathfinding Algorithm

 This is an implementation of the A* pathfinding algorithm created by Danielle Bottiger, Viktor Chekhovoi, Zack Johnson, and Micael Worrell.
-It was part of our CS 252 Algorithms Final at Carleton College.
+It was part of our CS252 Algorithms Final at Carleton College during the Winter 2021 Trimester.

 ## Getting Started